Skip to content

 anyio.run(main)

 record(...) yields Mapping[device_name, Sample] per tick.
 Each Sample carries the wrapped Reading, requested timestamp, received timestamp, elapsed seconds, protocol, and any per-device error caught during the tick.
-The yielded AcquisitionSummary totals samples emitted, ticks, drops, and timing stats.
+The recorder logs its producer AcquisitionSummary on context exit; pipe(...) returns an AcquisitionSummary for the samples it wrote.

 See Logging and acquisition for the full sink surface and Design §10 for scheduling and overflow policy.